 As you descend the cobbled road in Dean Village, the river rushes under the colossal stone Bridge of Dean.
 A wide path takes you past various remnants from the area's mill days.
-The river is now fairly open and wide as it continues past St Bernard's Well, with tall woodland of Edinburgh's New Town residential private gardens climbing to both sides of the path.
+The river is now fairly open and wide as it continues past St Bernard's Well, with tall woodland, of private, residential gardens in Edinburgh's New Town, climbing to both sides of the path.

 Stockbridge to Canonmills

 At Stockbridge, the river bends South and runs parallel to the Royal Botanic Garden in the Inverleith area, passing along a pleasant leafy path behind the artisan row houses of the Stockbridge colonies.

 ...And on to Leith

 At the Canonmills clocktower, in the middle of busy roundabout, it ducks under Inverleith Row, skirts the neglected Warriston cemetry, with its fallen, overgrown gravestones, and continues near the Leith-Canonmills bike path, a former railway line as evidenced by the old platforms, stone railway bridges, and tunnels.
 If not following the river you can connect with this route via the Rodney Street tunnel (see video) from the park at Scotland Yard to Tesco's supermarket.

 Here the river passes through a mixture of redbrick and modern industrial and residential buildings, until it opens up at the river mouth at Leith Docks with its waterside pubs and restaurants.